oroinc/documentation/user_guide/channel_guide.rst

 .. note::

     Custom Channel may not be limited to sales activities.
-So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it, where Customer Identities, would be the fund participants and other entities could represent charity events and types of help provided.
+So, if John&Sons decided to start a Charity Fund, a special Channel entity could be created to represent it, where Customer Identity records, would be the fund participants and other entities could represent charity events and types of help provided.

-    Moreover, if there were many different funds to manage, a special type could be created, such that these entities were added to it by default.
+    Moreover, if there were many different funds to manage, a special type could be created at the back-end, such that these entities were added to it by default.